 The Board of Ethics expressed an interest in seeing additional evidence, including city policies, and an opportunity to question Chief Financial Officer Frank Milazi.
 They voted to move forward with a formal hearing in order to get more clarity about the complaint.

-A date for the formal hearing has not yet been set.
+A date for the formal hearing has been set for March 2.